LPology/Simple-Ajax-Uploader/README.md

 * Use any HTML element as the upload button
 * No dependencies - use it with or without jQuery
 * Provides individual callback functions for XHR-supported browsers and for browsers that do not support XHR uploads
+* Ability to pass custom headers in request such as the Authorization header

 ### Server-side file handling ###
 Files are uploaded by POST as either raw form data or regular multipart/form-data, depending on the browser.